 Does that apply right now?
 Well, Texas light sweet crude oil currently trades for just under $60 a barrel.
 In terms of future oil prices, that strikes me as pretty ‘middle of the road’.
 I mean, a barrel of crude has priced everywhere between $15 and $100 over the past few decades.
 Now, Exxon should make around $5.50 per share in annual profit within the next two years at constant $60-oil.
 Plugging that figure into the current $80.50 share price leaves us with a forward PE ratio of under 15.
 On that basis, I’d chalk the stock up as reasonable in terms of valuation.
 The outlook from that level certainly surpasses the last three years of poor returns.

 The second reason relates to the company’s cash flow situation.
 It has improved, a lot, and from an already decent base I should add.
 For instance, over the past decade Exxon has spent roughly $260b in total on capital expenditures.
-This line is obviously very important for oil & gas companies If they don’t replace what is pumped from the ground, at some point they will cease to exist.
+This line is obviously very important for oil & gas companies given that if they don’t replace what is pumped from the ground, at some point they will cease to exist.

 In Exxon’s case, that $260b actually went a bit beyond the “steady state” scenario of maintaining operations.
 Indeed, the firm actually replaced around 110% of the volume that it pumped out of the ground in that time.
 Total cash generated from operations clocked in at around $395b over the same period, while the total spent on cash dividends amounted to almost $110b.
 Finally, the average oil price over the period was just over $70 per barrel.